-Park buses in the north parking lot, which can be accessed via an entrance on Main Street; overflow parking is located at Hermann Park immediately past the Mecom fountain (see Museum campus map in this document).
-After parking, bus drivers are permitted to return to the Museum free of charge to join their school groups for the tour.
+Buses may drop off at the Caroline Wiess Law Building, located at 1001 Bissonnet Street.
+Buses are not permitted to park in any Museum parking lots.
+Overflow parking is located at Hermann Park immediately past the Mecom fountain (see Museum campus map in this document).
+After parking, bus drivers may return to the Museum free of charge to join their school groups for the tour.
 Guided tours last approximately one hour.

 How many chaperones should I bring?